phbradley/conga/README.md

 options for doing this, with the best choice being somewhat platform dependent.
 We've had good luck with ImageMagick `convert` (on Linux, MacOS, and Windows) and Inkscape (on mac).

-On Mac, we recommend installing ImageMagick using Homebrew with:
+On Mac, we recommend installing Inkscape (https://inkscape.org/ or via conda `conda install -c conda-forge inkscape`)
-`brew install imagemagick`

-or via conda:
+or

-`conda install -c conda-forge imagemagick`
+ImageMagick (using Homebrew with `brew install imagemagick` or via conda with `conda install -c conda-forge imagemagick`).

 On Windows, we recommend the self-installing executable available from ImageMagick:
 (https://imagemagick.org/script/download.php)

+Another possibility is `pip install cairosvg` from within the relevant environment.

 The conversion is handled in the file `conga/convert_svg_to_png.py`, so you can modify that file if things are not working and you have a tool installed; `conga` may not be looking in the right place.
+For example, the Inkscape install location on Mac seems to switch around; it may be necessary to fiddle with the variable `PATH_TO_INKSCAPE` in `conga/convert_svg_to_png.py`.
 Also if the fonts in the TCR/BCR logos look bad you could try switching the MONOSPACE_FONT_FAMILY variable in that python file (see comments at the top of the file).